 2023 ASPERA Conference: What does the future look like for Screen Education and Research?

-Flinders University in collaboration with the Australian Screen Production Education and Research Association (ASPERA), is pleased to announce the 2023 ASPERA Conference to be held June 28th-29th 2023 in Adelaide, South Australia.
+Flinders University in collaboration with the Australian Screen Production Education and Research Association (ASPERA), is pleased to host the 2023 ASPERA Conference to be held June 28th-29th 2023 in Adelaide, South Australia.

 The conference is an opportunity for member delegates, academics and practitioners working in the field of screen production education and research to showcase recent successes, discuss examples of innovative work, and share insights on a range of pertinent issues.
 The conference is both a chance for networking between aligned academics and an important part of ASPERA’s program to build research capacity and strong pedagogical frameworks for the screen production education and research sector.